Cocaine counts among the most popular club drugs

-Cocaine dependence is developed within 1-3 years after initial dose with 5.5% cocaine users developing dependence in the 1st year of use.
-Literature estimates the probability of becoming depended within 10 years of first cocaine dose to be 15-16%2, while 21% of the users become dependent on cocaine at some point in their life3.
+Cocaine dependence is developed within 1-3 years after the initial dose with 5.5% of cocaine users developing dependence in the 1st year of use.
+Literature estimates the probability of becoming dependent within 10 years of first cocaine dose to be 15-16%2, while 21% of the users become dependent on cocaine at some point in their life.

-Nevertheless, for drugs of abuse, different people will react differently regardless of the number of doses.
+Nevertheless, people will react differently to drugs of abuse consumption regardless of the number of doses

 While heroin is presented as a terrible, life-destroying drug, cocaine is believed to actually be relatively safe and even celebrities and Wall Street prodigies use it from time to time.

-A report performed in the US between 1999 – 2018 (NCHS data) shows an alarming increase in the number of deaths by cocaine poisoning4.
+A report performed in the US between 1999 and 2018 (NCHS data) shows an alarming increase in the number of deaths from cocaine poisoning4.
 According to CRC statistics, in 2016 cocaine overdose deaths were 52% higher than in 20155.
-In 2017, death by cocaine represented 20% of all the drug overdose related deaths5.
-A more recent report of NCHS (National center for health statistics) reports 1 in 5 overall deaths is due to cocaine intake (cdc.gov) in the US.
+In 2017, death from cocaine represented 20% of all the drug overdose-related deaths5.
+A more recent report of NCHS (National Center for Health Statistics) reports 1 in 5 overall deaths is due to cocaine intake (cdc.gov) in the US.
 In Europe, in 2016, 1 in 7 drug-related deaths was estimated to be caused by cocaine overdose6.